6odfrey/test6thform/README.md

-With the latest .NET versions and c# , most of the functions are implicit , making it easier to code and straightforward. which is why in my sample , it goes straight to the cojsole output rather than stating all the codes that areused to be written prior
+With the latest .NET versions and c# , most of the functions are implicit , making it easier to code and straightforward. which is why in my sample , it goes straight to the console output rather than stating all the codes that are used to be written prior versions eg using System ; etc

 To run this: